 Our Experience With Gallstones

 Early on in Dr. Huntoon's career, he had a number of patients come to him with Gallstones.
 Each one wanted to address the cause of the Gallstones in addition to wanting to prevent them from coming back.
-Dr. Huntoon consulted with his mentors and with their guidance, developed a plan to dissolve the stones and then restore balance to the person so they could go on with their life and not have to worry about developing Gallstones again.
+Dr. Huntoon consulted with his mentors and with their guidance, developed a plan to dissolve the stones and then restore balance to the person so they could go on with their

 The recommended protocol for Gallstones requires an evaluation and a conversation to discuss the specifics involved, what to expect and what to do if you run into problems.
 You are encouraged to have a Consultation and Examination to determine if you are a candidate for Dr. Huntoon's Gallstone Solution.

 In his experience dealing many different patients who presented with the diagnosis of Gallstones and who had positive x-rays and ultrasounds indicating Gallstones, Dr. Huntoon has placed them on the appropriate care, including Dr. Huntoon's Gallstone Solution that includes dietary changes, specific supplements to dissolve the stones (this takes one to 9 months depending on the person), then a follow-up ultrasound to confirm the gallbladder is ready for the Gallbladder Flush.
-Depending on the individual, the flush may be one day and can be as long as 5 days.
+Depending on the individual, the flush

 After the treatment, the ultrasounds come back completely normal.
 In one case (below), the MD couldn't believe the results and doubted the ultrasound report, so he performed a new ultrasound himself and did not believe what he was seeing was possible.
 He never did ask what the patient did to get these results.
 He simply said come back when the stones come back.